alecxe/eslint-plugin-protractor/docs/rules/no-absolute-url.md

 ## Rule details

-Any use of the following patterns are considered warnings:
+:thumbsdown: Any use of the following patterns are considered warnings:

 ```js
 browser.get("http://google.com");
 browser.driver.get("https://google.com");
 ```

-The following patterns are not warnings:
+:thumbsup: The following patterns are not warnings:

 ```js
 browser.get("login");